 The biggest financial drawback of recasting is that you’re putting a large sum of money into equity.
 These are a few reasons you might want to rethink recasting:

-- It doesn’t shorten the length of your mortgage.
+- Doesn’t shorten the length of your mortgage

-- Lender charges a fee, typically no more than a few hundred dollars, to recast a loan.
+- Lender charges a fee, typically no more than a few hundred dollars

 In the current climate, with relatively low mortgage rates and a strong market, a loan recast might not make sense for some.